 The mission, broadly, is to mirror the benevolence of the mythological unicorn.
-I created Unicorn, Inc. to help pets live happier, healthier and longer.
+I’m building new technology to help pets live happier, healthier and longer.

-But Unicorn is not just about the health and longevity of companion animals.
-The Unicorn Ecosystem was purpose-built to help reverse, or at the very least, slow dow the damaging environmental impact caused by livestock and farm raised poultry – the two major protein sources used for the production of pet food.
+But it’s not just about the health and longevity of companion animals.
+The Pet Tech Ecosystem would be purpose-built to help reverse, or at the very least, slow dow the damaging environmental impact caused by livestock and farm raised poultry – the two major protein sources used for the production of pet food.
 We’ve pioneered a production system that ensures that we manufacture the exact amount of food our pet “customer” require – no shortages, and no waste.

 Plus, we’re in the formulation process as I write this for a proprietary line of pet foods build on non-meat proteins.

-A 2016 US pet obesity study he Association for Pet Obesity Prevention (APOP) found that 54% of US dogs, and 59% of US cats are overweight or obese.
+Pet obesity studies by the Association for Pet Obesity Prevention (APOP) consistently show that 54% of US dogs, and 59% of US cats are overweight or obese.
 Of the nearly 200 million companion dogs and cats in the US, that corresponds to 42.9 million and 50.5 million respectively.